Lurux/foss-central/README.md

 # Contribute

 Found a bug ?
 Missing ressources ?
 Or want to suggest software alternatives ?
 We're open to all suggestions !
-Everyone is welcome to contribute on our github page.
+Everyone is welcome to contribute on this repository.

 # Project information

 This website is distributed under the Mozilla Public License 2.0

-Current version: Beta 0.2
+Current version: Beta 0.3